 “Nessun Dorma” (“let no one sleep”) is from Puccini’s opera Turandot and one of the classic tenor arias of all time.
 It was popularized by Luciano Pavarotti’s many performances as well as renditions by Plácido Domingo.
 Pavarotti performed it at the World Cup in 1990, and then again as part of the Three Tenors in 1994, 1998 and 2002.
 Pucinni’s score allows for holding long sustained notes at the very top of the tenor range.
 Pavarotti certainly did this, and as one might expect, Beck’s fearless guitar work reaches for those dramatic high points in grand fashion.

 Almost all of the cover songs featured here remain alive in Beck’s performance repertoire.
 These tunes are more than just guitar showcases, because as an interpretive artist, JB continues to make them his own.
 Almost all of these awesome interpretations can also be found in aforementioned documentary Jeff Beck: Still On The Run.
 All of which invariably leads me to hereby state—for the record, officially—that Jeff Beck is rock’s greatest interpreter.

 After so many cover tunes, we thought it only fair to include an original Beck composition.
 When deciding on which song to feature, there was only one clear answer: “Definitely Maybe.”
-This version actually displays two Jeff Becks stacking his guitar melodies on top of one another.
-So there.

 Jeff Beck “Definitely Maybe” (1972)